Covera Covera

 Case 2 Age 69 • Saved $44/mo

-Gary lives in San Tan Valley, technically outside Queen Creek.
-His Pinal County address (lower rates than Maricopa County) saved $44/month after his insurer corrected the county classification.
+Gary lives in San Tan Valley, technically outside Queen Creek in Pinal County.
+His county classification offered lower rates than Maricopa County — $44/month saved after correction.

 Best Car Insurance Companies for Queen Creek Drivers